valentingonzalez/teenitas/wp-content/plugins/currency-switcher-woocommerce/readme.txt

 });
 `

+= CoinMarketCap not working? =
+Please make sure you are using at least one Cryptocurrency on your Currency settings.
+You can install [All Currencies for WooCommerce](https://wordpress.org/plugins/woocommerce-all-currencies/) plugin to enable them

+= National Bank of Georgia =
+If you are trying the National Bank of Georgia server option with no success, make sure that your server has the SoapClient library installed and enabled

+= How to override rounding and pretty price per currency? = If you want for example to turn on the rounding for all products except for Bitcoin, supposing you've set to round and enabled pretty price on plugin's settings:
+`
+add_filter( 'alg_wc_currency_switcher_correction', function ( $correction, $currency ) {
+	if ( $currency == 'BTC' ) {
+		$correction['rounding'] = 'no_round';
+		$correction['pretty_price'] = 'no';
+	}

+	return $correction;
+}, 10, 2 );
+`

 == Changelog ==

+= 2.9.3 - 11/09/2018 =
+* Fix price filter widget currency format
+* Fix price filter rounding
+* Add 'alg_wc_currency_switcher_correction' filter to override 'Final Price Correction options'
+* Add FAQ question about override rounding with 'alg_wc_currency_switcher_correction' filter

+= 2.9.2 - 10/09/2018 =
+* Add CoinMarketCap exchange server
+* Add CoinMarketCap question on FAQ

+= 2.9.1 - 10/09/2018 =
+* Add Free Currency Converter API exchange server
+* Remove Yahoo exchange server
+* Remove Fixer.io exchange server
+* Remove CoinMarketCap exchange server

 = 2.9.0 - 21/08/2018 =
 * Add question on plugin's description about getting converted values